Veteran entrepreneur launches multimedia messaging app just.me

 To differentiate itself, just.me will offer users a "private cloud" where they can store their multimedia content.
 The service will also allow users to broadcast their messages to the public like they would with Twitter or send private messages that resemble SMS texts.

-The service launched Wednesday in 155 countries in Apple Inc's (AAPL.O) App Store.
+The service launched Wednesday in 155 countries in Apple Inc's App Store.